SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Background

 \subsection{Ethereum and Solidity Smart Contracts}

-Ethereum is a blockchain system that enables programmers to write smart contracts for the building of decentralized applications~\cite{eth-1,eth-2}.
-Both Ethereum users and smart contracts are represented by distinct addresses, which can be used to send and receive Ethers (the native Ethereum cryptocurrency) and interact with smart contracts, thereby leveraging their functionalities to perform complex transactions.
-Ethereum cultivates a thriving digital economy ecosystem.
-At the time of writing, the price of one Ether is over \$3K, with the total market value of all Ethers exceeding \$300B~\cite{eth-price}.
-Daily transactions on Ethereum surpass one million, with a volume exceeding \$4B~\cite{eth-daily}.
-Smart contracts play a pivotal role in Ethereum's success, as they guide most transactions and enable crucial functionalities~\cite{erc20,erc721,eth-defi}.
+Ethereum is a blockchain platform that allows developers to write smart contracts for decentralized applications~\cite{eth-1,eth-2}.
+Users and smart contracts are represented by distinct addresses to send and receive Ether (the native cryptocurrency) and perform complex transactions.
+Ethereum supports a vibrant digital economy, with Ether prices exceeding \$3K and a total market value over \$300B~\cite{eth-price}.
+Daily transactions surpass one million on Ethereum, representing \$4 billion in value~\cite{eth-daily}.
+Smart contracts play a central role in this ecosystem, as they govern most Ethereum’s transactions and provide the foundation for advanced functionalities~\cite{erc20,erc721,eth-defi}.

-Solidity is the most widely used programming language for writing smart contracts~\cite{solidity-popular-1,solidity-popular-2}.
-With a syntax resembling ECMAScript~\cite{ecmascript}, Solidity effectively conceals the intricacies of the Ethereum blockchain system.
-Implementing a contract in Solidity is similar to implementing a class in Java.
-A contract contains contract fields (state variables) to store the contract's states and functions to realize its functionalities.
-A function in Solidity can be public, internal, or private.
-Public functions serve as the contract's interface, providing external access to its functionalities.
-These functions can be invoked by a different contract or an Ethereum user through a message call, while private or internal functions cannot.
-Additionally, contracts can define events emitted during execution, serving as logs on-chain that can be analyzed by off-chain applications.
+Solidity is the most widely used language for smart contracts~\cite{solidity-popular-1,solidity-popular-2}.
+Its syntax is similar to ECMAScript~\cite{ecmascript}, simplifying interactions with the Ethereum system.
+Writing a contract in Solidity is similar to defining a class in Java, featuring contract variables to store data and functions to implement logic.
+Functions can be public, internal, or private; public functions serve as the contract’s interface for external access and can be called by any user or contract, while private or internal functions do not.
+Contracts can also define events, which are emitted during execution and are recorded on-chain for off-chain analysis.

-Figure~\ref{fig:20-high} shows a contract example, with two contract fields in lines 2 and 3, and an event in line 4.
-It emits the event in line 16.
-The public function \texttt{transferFrom()} (lines 6--10) can be called by any Ethereum user or contract after the contract is deployed, while the internal function \texttt{\_transfer()} (lines 11--17) is restricted to calls from the same address.
+Figure~\ref{fig:721-high} illustrates an example contract.
+It contains three fields (lines 2–4) and two events defined in the \texttt{IERC721} interface, which are emitted in lines 16 and 21.
+Public function \texttt{transferFrom()} (lines 6--13) can be invoked by any Ethereum user or contract, whereas the internal function \texttt{\_transfer()} (lines 14--17) is restricted to calls within the same contract.